rasmus-rudling/rewheel-3D/README.md

 # ReWheel
-A fullstack website for building, saving and displaying customizable bikes rendered in 3D.
+A fullstack website for building, saving and viewing customizable bikes rendered in 3D.

 **Database**
 - MongoDB